Simon Amstell

-Simon Marc Amstell (born 29 November 1979) is a British comedian, writer and director.
+Simon Marc Amstell (born 29 November 1979) is an English comedian, writer and director.
 He wrote and directed the films Carnage (2017) and Benjamin (2018).
 His work on television has included presenting Popworld and Never Mind the Buzzcocks.

 Early years

 Amstell was born in east London in 1979, to David and Tina (née Leventhal) Amstell.
 He was brought up in a Jewish family, and he is the eldest of four children.
-He was educated at Beal High School, a state comprehensive school in Ilford.
+He was educated at Beal High School, a state comprehensive school in Ilford, east London.

 Life and career

 Amstell's first television appearance was in 1993 when he appeared as a contestant on the Channel 4 game show GamesMaster.
 In 1994, he appeared on Good Morning with Anne and Nick performing an impression of Dame Edna Everage.
 Also that year, he appeared in an episode of Family Catchphrase, describing himself as a budding magician and showing one of his tricks to the show's presenter Andrew O'Connor, himself a magician.
 Amstell and his family won a television and a video recorder.

 Amstell started performing on the comedy circuit when he was in his early teens and later became the youngest finalist to appear in the BBC New Comedy Awards.
 His first professional television appearance was in 1998 as a presenter on the UK children's channel Nickelodeon.
 He claims he was sacked for being "sarcastic and mean to children," although the posted biography on his website also, in jest, claims:

 "He started his TV career at Nickelodeon where he was fired for making pop stars uncomfortable.
 He then began presenting the Channel 4 show, Popworld – where he gained a huge following for his groundbreaking work in making pop stars uncomfortable."